 Figure 1: Real-Time Insights on AWS Account Activity architecture on AWS

-The AWS CloudFormation template deploys an AWS CloudTrail trail, an Amazon CloudWatch event, Amazon Kinesis Data Firehose delivery streams, Amazon Simple Storage Service (Amazon S3) buckets, an Amazon Kinesis Data Analytics application, an AWS Lambda function, Amazon DynamoDB tables, an Amazon Cognito user pool, and a real-time dashboard.
+The AWS CloudFormation template deploys an AWS CloudTrail trail, an Amazon CloudWatch event, an Amazon Kinesis Data Firehose delivery stream, Amazon Simple Storage Service (Amazon S3) buckets, an Amazon Kinesis Data Analytics application, an Amazon Kinesis Data stream, an AWS Lambda function, Amazon DynamoDB tables, an Amazon Cognito user pool, and a real-time dashboard.

 The AWS CloudTrail trail logs events that occur in your AWS accounts such as action taken by a user, role, or service.
 When an event occurs, an Amazon CloudWatch event trigger sends data to an Amazon Kinesis Data Firehose delivery stream.
 The Firehose delivery stream archives the events in an Amazon S3 bucket and sends the data to an Amazon Kinesis Data Analytics application for processing.

-Once the data is processed, it is sent to another Firehose delivery stream that archives the processed data in an Amazon S3 bucket.
-Firehose also invokes an AWS Lambda function that sends the data in real-time to a DynamoDB table to be stored.
+Once the data is processed, it is sent to a Kinesis Data stream.
+An AWS Lambda function reads data from the stream and sends the data in real-time to a DynamoDB table to be stored.

 The solution’s real-time dashboard, which is stored in an Amazon S3 bucket, pulls the processed data from the DynamoDB table and displays it.
 An Amazon Cognito user pool is used to add user registration and sign-in to the real-time dashboard.